Back to main site

 Pavilion was formed by Chris and Margaret Hankey, splitting from Newcastle in order to access premises suitable for a large number of juniors.
 Following Margarets death, Pavilion shrank, and eventually was re-absorbed by Newcastle.

 Ball Green and Broughton Arms both split from Kidsgrove.
-Broughton Arms have since become Alsager.
+Broughton Arms have since become Alsager, and picked up some of the former Electra players who had taken time away from the game.

 Foley, formerly The Angel Inn, split from Trentham.
-Now known as Fenton following another change of venue.
+Now known as Fenton following another change of venue, they have retained this latest name through further moves.

 Caverswall, formerly Creda have roots in both Meir and Trentham.
 They are now Meir again.